Summer is almost here, and with warm weather come family cookouts and competitive barbecues.

 There is almost as much to discuss when it comes to pellets as with the smokers themselves, but I’ll keep it as brief as possible.
 Although it may be tempting to consider pellets meant for your pellet stove (they are much cheaper than pellets meant for smoking food), make sure that you only use food grade pellets.
 Pellets meant for heating your home may have fillers and toxic chemicals that you do not want your food bathed in.

 Pellet smokers do not produce a deep, deep smoky flavor, but the pellets that you use do make a huge difference.
 Different types of wood will produce different flavors.
 Hardwoods, such as hickory, will burn the longest and cleanest, but fruitwood pellets may impart better flavor to your meat.
 This will impact the flavor of your finished product.
-It will also affect the price.
+It will also affect the cost.
 In general, fruitwood pellets are more expensive than hardwood pellets.

 Availability of pellets may also be an issue, depending on what part of the country you live in, and you may need to order pellets in bulk.
 That said, the only real answer to the question “what pellets should I use” is that you have to experiment and find the pellets that best suit your taste.